Colombia to Bolivia Discovery

 Enjoy some free time to explore this fascinating place at your leisure today.
 You could hike through the magnificently lush green Cocora Valley, go on a coffee plantation tour, or simply spend time in the colourful streets and peruse the local craft shops.

-We'll make our way into the incredible Tatacoa Desert today where we'll view the stars free from light pollution at the desert observatory.
+We'll make our way into the incredible Tatacoa Desert today where we'll view an incredible sea of stars free from light pollution.

 Day 18: Popayán to Pasto